imbulana/bettor/README.md

 ```

 #### Example

 Testing on 22-23 regular season games.
-The model is trained on games before January '23 and tested on games on and after January '23
+The model is trained on games before January '23 and tested on games during January '23

 <img src="plots/22-23.png" width="800px"></img>